mahyarmirrashed/bot-trout/README.md

 # Trout Discord Bot

 This bot is created using TypeScript and Discord.js.
-It was originally meant for the University of Manitoba chapter of IEEE Discord server to emulate the features that our co-chair had in IRC (Internet Relay Chat).
+It was originally meant for the University of Manitoba chapter of IEEE Discord server to emulate the trout-slapping features in Wikipedia.
 It was developed by Mahyar Mirrashed (Chair 2021-2022) as part of his incoming role during the summer.